NAPRA Standards (Non-sterile Compounding): LP3 Network’s Comprehensive Approach to Achieving Compliance

 FOR PHARMACISTS & PHARMACY TECHNICIANS

-Learning objectives for this program will be based on a combination of three types of objectives as outlined in the Canadian Council on Continuing Education in Pharmacy:
+Learning objectives for this program will be based on a combination of three types of objectives as outlined by the Canadian Council on Continuing Education in Pharmacy:

 Knowledge Measurement Objectives